 On completion of the course, students gain elementary knowledge about structure and functions of organs and systems of human body and desirable skills regarding clinical parameters.

 In B. Voc.
 Patient Care Management, the key study areas are Anatomy & Physiology; Food Nutrition & Dietetics; Communication & Computer Education in Health Care; General Health Care & Delivery System, Hospital Organization, Concept of Clinical Laboratory Tests, Sterile Services etc. Internship and field visit to a hospital give the students a comprehensive understanding.
-For instance, Delhi’s Jesus and Mary College, has partnered with Max Institute of Health Education and Research Skills Academy, Max Super Speciality Hospital, and Holy Family Hospital to impart training.

 In B. Voc.
 Health Care Technology, the course is aimed at skilling people for jobs in healthcare sector/industry as they build up key competency in areas such as Lab Organization & Maintenance and assisting the physician/doctor.
 In six semesters, the students are able to familiarize themselves in modules that include Anatomy (regional, systemic, surface & microscopic, cytology, histology, embryology, pathological and radiographic anatomy); Physiology (understanding of tissues, organs and the morphology & functioning of cells); Biochemistry; Clinical Pathology; Microbiology (familiarity with bacteriology and other diseases); Haematology (Blood collection, blood cells, counts, equipment and kits); Haemostasis (coagulation mechanism); Histopathology (Blood Sampling, grouping & anticoagulants); Operation Theatre Technology and devices and so on.